facebook pixel Skip to Main Content

 Is an appointment with an adviser required?

-Yes, an appointment with a nursing adviser is required as part of the application process.
-Talking with an advisor to review your prior coursework and evaluate your status regarding meeting the prerequisite course requirements eliminates uncertainties on your part.
+Yes, an appointment with a nursing adviser is required for the application process.
+Talking with an advisor to review your prior coursework and evaluate your status regarding the prerequisite course requirements eliminates uncertainties on your part.

 What do I need to know about the Test of Essential Academic Skills?

 The computerized ATI TEAS (7th edition) exam is required for Traditional and Accelerated applicants and includes four parts: Reading, Mathematics, Science, and English Language Usage.
 A study guide for the ATI TEAS is available if desired at www.atitesting.com or 1-800-667-7531.
-The exam takes approximately 4 hours and your score is available upon completion.
-The ATI TEAS exam may be taken more than once per application cycle; ATI requires a minimum of 14 days between test attempts.
-School of Nursing will accept your highest TEAS Total Score.
+The exam takes approximately 4 hours, and your score is available upon completion.
+The ATI TEAS exam may be taken more than once per application cycle; the School of Nursing will accept your highest TEAS Total Score.

-A check or cash in the amount of $58.00 (plus the cost of the proctoring site) and a photo ID are required at the time the exam is taken.
-Please contact an ISU Testing Center or another TEAS testing location for more details on the dates and times the exam will be administered.
+Please get in touch with an ISU Testing Center or another TEAS testing location for more details on the dates and times the exam will be administered.

 How competitive is the application process?

-This depends on the application pool which varies.
-The School of Nursing is currently expanding to meet the growing needs of nurses across Idaho.
+Application pools vary; however, The School of Nursing is expanding to meet the growing needs of nurses across Idaho.
 Now is a great time to apply!

 What other admission requirements are there besides the 3.0 GPA for admission into the Nursing Program?